Serious Sam 2: Multiplayer

 A prominent feature in the previous Serious Sam games was cooperative gameplay, in which multiple players could play the single-player campaign together.
 Serious Sam 2 focused on this game mode even more than its predecessors, as it was the only multiplayer mode to be included when the game was released, although deathmatch was later added in a patch.
 The PC version allows up to sixteen people to play together, while the Xbox version allows four players, either via Xbox systemlink or Xbox Live.
 Unlike the previous games, Serious Sam 2 support split-screen gameplay on the PC but does not support on Xbox.
+Multiplayer on Xbox Live was available to players until 15 April 2010.
+Serious Sam 2 is now playable online again on the replacement Xbox Live servers called Insignia.